-Requirements for admission and information about applying can be found on the Lewis & Clark graduate school web page at www.lclark.edu/graduate/offices/admissions/counseling_psychology/marriage_couple_and_family_therapy.
+Requirements for admission and information about applying can be found on the Lewis & Clark Graduate Admissions website.

 The MCFT program encourages applicants from all backgrounds to apply.
 We seek to establish student cohorts diverse in age, culture, ethnicity, gender, physical ability, race, religion, nation of origin, and sexual orientation.